2PM: Endorsements

 In July 2009, the members of 2PM were selected as the representatives of foreign artists by the Thai government-led tourism campaign, I Love Thailand.
-Nichkhun was also selected by the Tourism Authority of Thailand as the face of their campaign, Come to Thailand; Let's Take a Break!, releasing a promotional single of the same name in August.
+Nichkhun was also selected by the Tourism Authority of Thailand as the face of their campaign, Come to Thailand; Let's Take a Break!, releasing a promotional single titled "Let's Take a Break" in August.
 The group has also endorsed various brands in Thailand such as Thai snack company Hanami and Chinese electronics manufacturer Oppo, releasing a promotional single titled "Follow Your Soul" for the latter.

 2PM has also worked as promotional ambassadors on tourism campaigns for South Korea.
-In August 2010, 2PM (excluding Nichkhun due to scheduling conflicts) released the promotional single "Fly To Seoul (Boom Boom Boom)".
+In August 2010, 2PM released the promotional single "Fly To Seoul (Boom Boom Boom)".
 In November 2011, Annyeong, a short interactive film starring 2PM and their labelmates Miss A for the Korea Tourism Organization (KTO)'s Touch Korea campaign was released.
 In June 2012, 2PM and Miss A continued their work as ambassadors for the KTO by participating in a Touch Korea Tour program with foreign K-pop fans.

-In April 2013, 2PM released their first Chinese song, "Shining in the Night", a promotional single used for the video game soundtrack for Tencent Games' QQ Dance 2.
-Also in 2013, 2PM and Miss A partnered with South Korean video game developer Smilegate to work on CFs for the official relaunch of the Korean first-person shooter game Crossfire due to the game's massive audience in both South Korea and China; characters based off of each of the groups' members were added to the game as a limited-time event.
+In April 2013, 2PM released their first Chinese song, "Shining in the Night", a promotional single used for the video game soundtrack of Tencent Games' QQ Dance 2.
+Later that year, 2PM and Miss A partnered with South Korean video game developer Smilegate to work on CFs for the official relaunch of the Korean first-person shooter game Crossfire due to the game's massive audience in both South Korea and China; characters based on each of the groups' members were added to the game as a limited-time event.

-In April 2021, following the group's return from their hiatus, 2PM endorsed sportswear brand Xexymix.
+Following the group's return from their hiatus, 2PM endorsed sportswear brand Xexymix in April 2021.